RedHatProductSecurity/trestle-bot/README.md

 # trestle-bot

-trestle-bot assists users in leveraging [Compliance-Trestle](https://github.com/IBM/compliance-trestle) in automated workflows for [OSCAL](https://github.com/usnistgov/OSCAL) formatted compliance content management.
+trestle-bot assists users in leveraging [Compliance-Trestle](https://github.com/IBM/compliance-trestle) in CI/CD workflows for [OSCAL](https://github.com/usnistgov/OSCAL) formatted compliance content management.

 > WARNING: This project is currently under initial development.
 APIs may be changed incompatibly from one commit to another.

 ## Getting Started

-## GitHub Actions
+### GitHub Actions

 For detailed documentation on how to use each action see the README.md each each folder under [actions](./actions/).